The Swiss firm lost a practice co-head to White & Case and is now led by Elliott Geisinger

 Nowadays, Lévy and Kaufmann-Kohler are successful independent arbitrators at their own shop, and some of the Zurich partners are also more often on tribunals than before them.
 But the essence of the practice is the same: it’s still one of the few places in Switzerland where you can find common-law trained advocates and counsel who do nothing but arbitration.

-Members of the practice have recently taken part in cases governed by English, Polish, Czech, UAE, Thai, Senegalese, Philippine and Cameroonian law, none of which were heard in Switzerland.
+Members of the practice have taken part in cases governed by English, Polish, Czech, UAE, Thai, Senegalese, Philippine and Cameroonian law, none of which were heard in Switzerland.
 Indeed the firm prides itself on an increasing number of cases with no connection to its home jurisdiction at all.

 Away from case work, senior members are active in the wider life of the arbitral community.
 Elliott Geisinger is the president of the Swiss Arbitration Association (ASA).